CJanecka/Projects_and_CTFs/BootCon: Social Engineering with SET/README.md

 ### *Step 3 -* Preparation

-  + **Combination & Analysis of Gathered Info**: Pooling togehter and synthesizing insight from different sources.
+  + **Combination & Analysis of Gathered Info**: Pooling togehter and synthesizing insights from different sources.
 This step aids in creating a profile of the target(s), highlighting their strengths, weaknesses, and potential points of vulnerability.
 Understanding a GitHub user's coding practices, the nature of their projects, and the dynamics of their interactions within the platform allows allows for a more refined approach.

-  + **Developing an Attack Vector**:

-  + **Goal Satisfaction**:
+  + **Developing an Attack Vector**: Entails crafting a tailored approach that aligns with the predefined goals of the social engineering attack For GitHub users, the attack vector could involve creating deceptive communications related to specific projects, leveraging known collaborators, or exploiting trust within contributor networks.

 ### *Step 4 -* Develop Relationship
 ### *Step 5 -* Exploit Relationship